taskforceheadbanger/Arma3-Server-Administration/scripts/README.md

 6) Third Party - A collection of tools written by others which are free to distribute.
 Feel free to google them by their name before usage.

+## Are You A Pilot?

+*Do you want a free head tracking software that functions like TrackIR?*
+Contact me in private, I bought a software for this that is not being used.
+Lets make a deal without money. =)

+## Click For A Little Special Something
+<a href="/rsr/lol/the-secret.md">CLICK HERE</a>

 ## GO HAVE FUN